liseche/instapy/README.md

 `pip install numpy pillow numba line-profiler`

 ### How to install and use instapy package
-From root directory (not "instapy") run:
+From this program's root directory (not "instapy") run:
 ```
 pip install .
 ```